PLD Industry Perspective – New and Intriguing Player Entering the Ring.

 Prior to GreenRoad, Dan led global Sales and Marketing at Matrix Semiconductor, also serving as Matrix's CFO from startup to early production.
 After Matrix's acquisition by SanDisk, Dan served as VP of OTP & Consumable Memory Products at SanDisk and subsequently as Entrepreneur-in-Residence at Benchmark Capital.
 Prior to Matrix, Dan served as Business Unit Manager at pcOrder.com, and held a series of strategic marketing and intrapreneurial roles at Intel.
 Dan earned an AB in Computer Science from Harvard and an MBA from the Stanford GSB where he was an Arjay Miller Scholar.

-Daniel Gitlin, Vice President, Manufacturing TechnologyPrior to joining Tabula, Daniel Gitlin served as vice president of semiconductor technology of Xilinx.
+Daniel Gitlin, Sr. Vice President, Manufacturing and Product TechnologyPrior to joining Tabula, Daniel Gitlin served as vice president of semiconductor technology of Xilinx.
 Daniel was instrumental in driving process technology and establishing key industry partnerships during his 15 year tenure.
 Under Daniel's leadership, Xilinx led the fabless semiconductor industry in advanced process technology adoption.

 Before Xilinx, Daniel was a member of the technical staff at LSI Logic Corporation.
 With more than 20 years of collective experience in semiconductors, Daniel has served as a member of the Technology Strategy Committee of the Semiconductor Industry Association (SIA), has published numerous technical publications and holds more than ten patents.